pbjd/yaar/README.md

 YAAR - yet another alignment renderer
 =====================================

-Wrote this so I could peruse daligners output more flexibily.
-Could be extended to support other alignment formats.
+Writing this so I can peruse alignments via a web interface.
+Just messing around for now.